 - 1. Please keep the club and grounds clean.
-Place all litter in the appropriate garbage cans and recycling bins. - The club has adopted a Pack-In → Pack-Out program.
-All garbage and organics are to be packed up and brought home each day; there is no organic storage at the site; this is to reduce attracting wildlife and rodents to the property. - 3.
+Place all litter in the appropriate garbage cans and recycling bins. - 2.
+The club has adopted a Pack-In / Pack-Out program to reduce organics and on-site garbage.

+Note Lake Zwicker Location All garbage and organics are to be packed up and brought home each day; there is no organic storage on-site; this is to reduce attracting wildlife to the property. - 3.
 PCC is not responsible for lost or stolen articles.
 Please do not leave personal items at the club.
 Please do not bring valuables or any electronics to the club. - 4.
 Profanity, bullying, horseplay and any violence will not be tolerated. - 5.
 Please report any damage of equipment or facilities to the coaching staff immediately. - 6.
 Two or more paddlers are required to carry each club boat. - 7.
 Please empty and dry all water from the boats and return them to the racks after use. - 8.
 Please return all equipment to the club in a tidy fashion after use. - 9.
 PCC is a completely smoke free environment. - 10.
 Bicycles must be left outside of all club buildings. - 11.
 Have fun and enjoy the water!